 I am including this option simply to present all of your options.

 I do not recommend using a public Wi-Fi hotspot to “hide” your real IP address.
 While using a public Wi-Fi hotspot does lend you a slight amount of anonymity, as you’re not connecting to your home or office IP address, it poses valid security concerns.

 When you use an open public hotspot, you are opening yourself up to monitoring by any other user who is connected to that hotspot.
 In addition, that Wi-Fi hotspot is connected to the internet via an ISP, posing further monitoring issues.

-If you must use a public hotspot, protect your connection by using a VPN.
-A VPN will encrypt your internet traffic, keeping it safe from being monitored by any third parties.
+If at all possible, use a VPN instead.
+A VPN will hide your real IP address and encrypt your internet traffic, keeping it safe from being monitored by any third parties.

-I have seen other websites suggest “hiding” your IP address by using your mobile device’s hotspot capabilities, or calling your ISP for a new IP address, or even unplugging your cable modem until it is assigned a new IP address.
+I have seen other websites suggest “hiding” your IP address by using your mobile device’s hotspot capabilities, calling your ISP for a new IP address or even unplugging your cable modem until it is assigned a new IP address.

-However, none of these actually hide your IP address, and all of them still leave you open to being monitored online.
+However, none of these actually hide your IP address, and all of them still leave you open to monitoring online.
+Not only that, but your internet activities can be traced back to you.
 So don’t.
 Just don’t.